China's Xi cheers African leaders with pledge of $60 billion for development

-JOHANNESBURG Chinese President Xi Jinping told African leaders on Friday his country would pump $60 billion (39.67 billion pound) into development projects, cancel some debt and boost agriculture under a three-year plan that will extend Beijing's influence in the continent.
+JOHANNESBURG Chinese President Xi Jinping told African leaders on Friday his country would pump $60 billion into development projects, cancel some debt and boost agriculture under a three-year plan that will extend Beijing's influence in the continent.

 Xi said China would not interfere in African countries' internal affairs, a stance that drew applause from leaders such as Zimbabwe's Robert Mugabe who have faced Western criticism of their human rights record.